blinkletter/UsingGAMESS/docs/_sources/2_SmallMolecules.md

 *The axis scheme for *GAMESS* atomic coordinates*
 ```

-When constructing a structure using either Cartesian coordinates or a Z-matrix, we don’t consider any priority for an axis.
+When constructing a structure using either Cartesian coordinates or a *Z-matrix*, we don’t consider any priority for an axis.
 However, when using **point groups** and symmetry to define molecules with **unique** Cartesian coordinates, we must pay attention to how *GAMESS* manipulates **symmetry**.
 The **primary axis** of the point group is expected to be the *z*-axis.
 Any vertical &sigma;-plane should first be set up in the *xz* plane.
 The horizontal &sigma;-plane should be considered to be the *xy* plane.
 The first perpendicular 2-fold axis should be set up along the *x*-axis.
 Keep these ideas in mind as we construct our first molecules.

 ### Symmetry